tomas-ravalli/dynamic-pricing-engine/README.md

 Before any dynamic adjustments, we established a strategic **Value-Based Pricing** layer.
 This was a manual framework designed to capture consumer surplus from the start.
 It operated on two principles:

-* **Tiered product offering:** We created 'good-great-best' versions of our products (e.g., Basic, Basic Plus, and VIP tickets).
+* **Tiered product offering:** We created 'good-great-best' versions of our products (Basic, Basic Plus, and VIP tickets).
 * **Customer segmentation:** We identified customer segments with a higher willingness to pay.
 Using macroeconomic data like GDP and inflation rates, we would show more expensive, higher-value tiers by default to users from richer countries.

 This layer set the **starting price** and the **product menu**.
 It ensured we weren't offering a €75 ticket to someone already willing to pay €150.
 The dynamic engine then operated *on top* of this strategic foundation.